System Design Space

 Rules for resilient data flow

-A view model is usually more useful than raw service contracts
+A view model beats raw service contracts

-Data contracts must evolve like public APIs
+Data contracts should evolve like public APIs

 Questions before choosing BFF or GraphQL